orbeon/orbeon-forms-doc/Form-Builder-~-Toolbox.md

 /xforms-sandbox/service/zip-cities?state-abbreviation={$state}
 ```

-[AS OF 2011-05-10] Limitation: you can't yet use a variable, as shown in the above example, to refer to another fields value.
+Limitation: you can't yet use a variable as shown in the above example, to refer to another fields value.
 Instead, if the control is in the same section use `{state}`; if in a different section with name other-section, use `{../other-section/state}`.
+See [#431](https://github.com/orbeon/orbeon-forms/issues/431).

 ![][45]